How to Transcribe Video Lectures for Better Study Retention: The Complete Student Guide

 You Can Search for Specific Concepts Instantly

-Imagine you are reviewing for an exam and need to find what your professor said about "cellular respiration" in Week 4.
+You're reviewing for an exam and need to find what your professor said about "cellular respiration" in Week 4.
 With a transcript, you hit Ctrl+F and jump straight to that section.
 Without it, you scrub through hours of video hoping to find the right moment.

 Students who use searchable transcripts spend 40% less time reviewing and score an average of 12% higher on exams, according to a 2023 study from Stanford's Learning Lab.

-You Can Create Study Materials Without Rewatching
+You Can Build Study Materials Without Rewatching

-Transcripts let you extract key points, definitions, and examples without watching the video again.
+Transcripts let you pull key points, definitions, and examples without watching the video again.
 Copy the explanation of a difficult concept into your notes.
 Pull a list of vocabulary terms.
 Grab the steps in a process.
 All without hitting rewind.

 You Can Review at Your Own Pace